boisgera/python-advanced-companion/tps/fonctions/index.md

 ## TODO

-function as an arg (solve_ivp)
+  - function as an arg (solve_ivp)

-investigate default values
+  - investigate default values

-use of kwargs (large option set)
+  - use of kwargs (large option set)

-function as a return value (dense_output)
+  - function as a return value (dense_output)

+  - autograd jacobian

-function as an arg 2 (events). + Higher-order : optional level
+  - function as an arg 2 (events). + Higher-order : optional level

-function factory (modèle à compartiment)
+  - function factory (modèle à compartiment)

 ## Introduction